 Prepare the pie

-- Place baked bacon lattice atop pie in place of a to crust.
+- Place the crispy bacon lattice atop pie, this acts as the top pie crust.

 - Bake in the oven for 30-45 minutes, allowing the filling to fully set and solidify (made possible thanks to the roux).

-- Removed from oven and allow mixture to cool slightly, 10 minutes at least, before cutting; otherwise the filling will splatter out.
+- Removed from oven and allow mixture to cool slightly, 10 minutes at least, before cutting; otherwise the filling may still splatter out.